Nazunawa/KuroBot-Local/README.md

 1. [Current Features](#current-features)
 2. [Dependencies](#dependencies)
 3. [Hosting it](#hosting-it)

 ## Current Features
-- Replacing twitter links with vxtwitter (can be configured to other links)
+- Replacing twitter links with vxtwitter and other links (can be configured in the [config](src/events/messageCreate/linkReplacerConfig.js) and [linkReplacer](src/events/messageCreate/linkReplacer.js))
     - Vx-ivy slash command (instead of deleting your message)
 - Custom message replies